John Tofi

-Ioana "John" Tofi (born June 1, 1984) is an American-Samoan retired basketball player.
+Ioana Pulo Tofi (born June 1, 1984) is an American-Samoan retired basketball player.
 He played as center.
 After playing college basketball with UTEP, he played professionally in Belgium for Leuven Bears and Okapi Aalstar.

 Professional career

 On May 6, 2016, Tofi was named the Basketball League Belgium Division I MVP, after averaging 15.9 points and 6.9 rebounds in 27.8 minutes over the season.
 Tofi led Okapi Aalstar to the Finals afterwards, but there the team lost to Telenet Oostende.